Building Application Views

 Code explanation:

-• Line #1: Django provides libraries and tools to make working with HTTP protocol easier.
+- Line #1: Django provides libraries and tools to make working with HTTP protocol easier.
 Here we have imported an HttpResponse class that we will return at the end of the view function, because that is required in any view function.

-• Line #2: Here we defined a view function.
-As can be see, it is just a python function.
-We named the function test_view and the function takes the argument request.
+and the function takes the argument request.
 The django webserver will run this function if a request for it is received from a web browser.
 The Django server will use the request argument to deliver the HTTP request to the view function, where we can write code to process it.
-Failure to include the request argument will result in an application error.
+Failure to include the request argument will result in an application error. - Line #3: Here we re performing the second requirement of a view function, which is to return an HttPResponse object.
+The HttpResponse is used to deliver content to the browser that requested opening this view.
+Here we are simply including the message

-Second step is to link the newly created test_view function to a url path.
-For that you need to edit the root urls file found at mysite/urls.py to look like this:
+function to a url path.
+For that you need to edit the root urls file found at mysite/urls.py

 from django.contrib import admin